 The Psalms

-Psalm 91, Psalm 23, the Psalm of the Day, the Psalms of David… Christians very commonly pray with these beautiful poetic texts from the Book of Psalms, included in the Old Testament of the Holy Bible.
-The Psalter is a major element of the Liturgy of the Hours.
+Psalm 91, Psalm 23, the Psalm of the Day, the Psalms of David… Christians very commonly pray with these beautiful poetic texts from the Book of Psalms, included in the Old Testament of .
+The Psalter is a major element of .
 Whether you pray and meditate on them alone, or with a community, the Psalms can help you entrust your fears, your anxieties, your joys, and your praises to the Lord.
 The Psalms are poems expressing the daily emotions and feelings you will come to experience in your life.
 Discover the main Psalms to accompany you in joys and sorrows, every day!

 A Psalm for Every Situation